 He started his career with Price Waterhouse's Financial Institutions specialism in London gaining experience in Audit, Consultancy and Corporate Finance assignments.
-He has over 35 years of risk management experience, both in the public and private sector and has held various positions, including that of Chief Executive Officer, Finance Director and Group Chief Risk Officer (in Conventional and Islamic Banks).
+He has over 36 years of risk management experience, both in the public and private sector and has held various positions, including that of Chief Executive Officer, Finance Director and Group Chief Risk Officer (in Conventional and Islamic Banks).
 He was also with Pengurusan Danaharta Nasional Berhad as its Chief Risk Officer as well as Bank Negara Malaysia as the Head of its Deposit Insurance Taskforce.

-He is currently the Chairman of the Board of Governors of the Institute of Enterprise Risk Practitioners (providing professional certification and academic programs in Enterprise Risk Management) as well as the Group Managing Director of Friday Concepts (International), an International Boutique Governance, Risk Management and Compliance (GRC) consultancy.
+He is currently the Chairman of the Board of Governors of the Institute of Enterprise Risk Practitioners (providing professional certification and MBA, BBA as well as diploma programs in Enterprise Risk Management) as well as the Group Managing Director of Friday Concepts (International), an International Boutique Governance, Risk Management and Compliance ("GRC") consultancy.
+He is a founder and shareholder of TriasGRC, a tech startup developing GRC solutions.
+Mr Ramesh has recently been appointed as an additional member (non-Board member) of the Board Audit Committee and Risk Management Committee for the Taylors Education Group (TEG).

-He is also an Independent Non-Executive Director of AmInvestment Bank Berhad and Insurans Islam Taib Holdings Sdn Bhd Group of Companies in Brunei.
+He is also an Independent Non-Executive Director of AmInvestment Bank Berhad and Gibraltar BSN Life Berhad.